majidmahmoodlhr/Getting-and-Cleaning-Data/Codebook.md

 replaced with corresponding activity taken from second column of the activities

 ### Step 06: Labels the data set with descriptive variable names
-code column renamed into activities
+code column renamed into activities <br>
-Acc column’s renamed into Accelerometer
+Acc column’s renamed into Accelerometer <br>
-Gyro column’s renamed into Gyroscope
+Gyro column’s renamed into Gyroscope <br>